ABOUT

 Heralded for performances of “spectacular musicianship and technical brilliance” (The Scotsman), “evangelizing urgency” (International Record Review) and “freshness and lucidity” (The Herald Scotland), James Willshire has performed at the BBC Proms, live on BBC Radio 3, and at the Royal Festival Hall, Barbican, Bridgewater Hall, St John’s Smith Square, Purcell Room, Glasgow City Halls, Queens Hall Edinburgh, Perth Concert Hall, St George’s Bristol, Caird Hall and the Fairfield Halls.

+James is a committed advocate of contemporary music, giving world premiere performances of works by Ronald Stevenson, John McLeod, Errollyn Wallen, Rory Boyle, Nicola LeFanu, Robin Holloway, Thomas Simaku, Stuart MacRae, Electra Perivolaris, Jay Capperauld, Jia Chai, Lynne Plowman, David Lancaster, Michael Parkin, Ailís Ní Ríain, Rylan Gleave and David Power.
 As pianist of the Hebrides Ensemble James has collaborated with singers Ailish Tynan, Joshua Ellicott, Roderick Williams, Susan Bullock, Lester Lynch, Charlotte Hellekant, Marcus Farnsworth and Michael Mayes.
-His work as collaborative pianist includes performances with James Gilchrist and the Carducci Quartet.
+His work as chamber musician also includes performances with James Gilchrist, Rosalind Ventris, and the Carducci and Solstice Quartets.